 Immunizations and Other Special Requirements for Field Placements

 All students entering or continuing in a field placement must be in compliance with Health Sciences Immunization Program (HSIP) requirements.
 Students out of compliance will not be allowed to enter a field placement.
 If you are in a field placement and fall out of compliance with HSIP requirements, you will be removed from the placement until you are again in compliance.

 HSIP does not require annual flu vaccinations; however, your field agency may require or strongly recommend a flu shot for your own and others' wellbeing.
 For field placement purposes, it is suggested that students be annually vaccinated for the flu while a student in the BASW Program.

-K-12 settings will require that students go through a fingerprinting background check in addition to the background check conducted by the Social Work and Criminal Justice Program when you were admitted.
+K-12 settings will require that students go through a fingerprinting background check in addition to the background check conducted by the School of Social Work and Criminal Justice when you were admitted.
 Any costs associated with these additional background checks are the responsibility of the student.